elmtree-askmo/cloudcannon-app/content/learn/biology/what-is-the-significance-of-hydrophobic-interactions-among-nonpolar-r-groups-in-protein-structure.md

 url: /learn/biology/questions/what-is-the-significance-of-hydrophobic-interactions-among-nonpolar-r-groups-in-protein-structure
 score: -1.0
 related_article1:
-    id: 165347
+    id: 165350
+    title: >-
-    title: How do ribose and deoxyribose differ in structure and function in nucleic acids?
+        How do monomers and polymers relate to the structure and function of biomolecules?
     subject: Biology
-    url: /learn/biology/questions/how-do-ribose-and-deoxyribose-differ-in-structure-and-function-in-nucleic-acids
+    url: /learn/biology/questions/how-do-monomers-and-polymers-relate-to-the-structure-and-function-of-biomolecules
 related_article2:
-    id: 165347
+    id: 165338
-    title: How do ribose and deoxyribose differ in structure and function in nucleic acids?
+    title: >-
+        What is the significance of the unique sequence of amino acids in the primary structure of proteins?
     subject: Biology
-    url: /learn/biology/questions/how-do-ribose-and-deoxyribose-differ-in-structure-and-function-in-nucleic-acids
+    url: /learn/biology/questions/what-is-the-significance-of-the-unique-sequence-of-amino-acids-in-the-primary-structure-of-proteins
 related_article3:
-    id: 165346
+    id: 165336
-    title: What are the structural components of a nucleotide?
+    title: >-
+        Describe the process of peptide bond formation through dehydration reactions.
     subject: Biology
-    url: /learn/biology/questions/what-are-the-structural-components-of-a-nucleotide
+    url: /learn/biology/questions/describe-the-process-of-peptide-bond-formation-through-dehydration-reactions
 related_article4:
-    id: 165346
+    id: 165340
-    title: What are the structural components of a nucleotide?
+    title: >-
+        What types of bonds and interactions contribute to the tertiary structure of proteins?
     subject: Biology
-    url: /learn/biology/questions/what-are-the-structural-components-of-a-nucleotide
+    url: /learn/biology/questions/what-types-of-bonds-and-interactions-contribute-to-the-tertiary-structure-of-proteins
 related_article5:
     id: 165336
+    title: >-
-    title: Describe the process of peptide bond formation through dehydration reactions.
+        Describe the process of peptide bond formation through dehydration reactions.
     subject: Biology
     url: /learn/biology/questions/describe-the-process-of-peptide-bond-formation-through-dehydration-reactions
 ---